 - White Hole Engines, Inc.

 The pilot will not run low on fuel.
-Magazines are bottomless, except for dramatic effect.
+Magazines are bottomless, except for dramatic effect, such as the pilot facing down his nemesis with only one machine gun burst/missile left.
 As a corollary to Reinforced Plot Armor, electrical, hydraulic, motor, and other related systems do not show signs of wear or damage, regardless of how long the device is used, or in what conditions.

 - Two very similar examples of G-forces: the Tallgeese from Gundam Wing and Union Flag Custom from Gundam 00, each used by their show's Char Clone (Zechs Merquise and Graham Aker respectively), boast incredible speed and acceleration, but do so at incredible risk to the pilot (for Tallgeese this is the reason it's a Super Prototype, and the standard Mook mobile suit is a deliberately downgraded version that normal people can survive piloting; the Custom Flag's mods were done on request of the pilot).
 Both men are shown to suffer effects like Blood from the Mouth, tunnel vision, near blackouts, and in Zechs' case a full-on heart attack as a result of the stresses they put on their bodies in order to fight the Gundams on an equal footing.